Krill Oil vs Cod Liver Oil – Which Fish Oil Is Better?

 - Compare the dosage on a supplement bottle to the amount provided in a serving of whole fish.

-- Read the recommendations on the krill oil and cod liver oil supplement bottle.
+- Read the recommendations on the oil supplement bottle.

 - Determine if the omega-3 fatty acids or Vitamins A and D are more important for you.